 Devumi Fake Follower Scam

 Devumi’s customer base included high-profile clients such as athletes, actors, musicians, writers, motivational speakers, lawyers, and more.
-Several Hollywood actors and actresses were exposed in this scam.
-This allowed users to undertake practices that were against the terms of service of Twitter and the FTC Act.
+Several Hollywood actors and actresses were exposed in this scam as well.

 Twitter bots were also used to conduct several cryptocurrency scams.
-These bots impersonating as actual influential personalities asking for small amounts of cryptocurrency.
+These Twitter bots impersonating as actual influential personalities ask for small amounts of cryptocurrency.
 The accounts impersonated included names like Elon Musk, Warren Buffet, and Vitalik Buterin that promised sizeable future returns.

 Eventually, Britain’s Financial Conduct Authority (FCT) has to issue a warning to inform users about scammers using fake celebrity endorsements for cryptocurrency scams.
 If users clicked on these fake celebrity endorsements links, it would guide them to a genuine-looking website offering crypto-related products.